-Following my previous post, let’s look at differences between insufficiency, absence and lack.
+Following up on my previous post, let’s look at differences between insufficiency, absence and lack.
 In French, insufficiency is often expressed with the impersonal third person « Il » or « ça » or a passive.

 Absence vs lack